seanbutler/Seeds/ThrowingThings/article.md

 We have a choice of strategies, from arbitrary algorithms and heuristics which generate forms useful for gameplay or other reasons, to simulations whose internal factors accurately and mathematically replicate the internal states and dynamics of the system found in reality whose aspects we find valuable for our game.

-## An (In)authentic Algorithm to Generate Oceanic Landscapes With Realistic Contours and Gameplay Fit
+## How to Generate Oceanic Landscapes With Realism and Tweakable for Gameplay Fit

 Due to plate tectonics the parts of the earths crust where volcanos form can be long wiggly lines.
 Simulations of plate tectonics exist, though I've yet to hear of a game which uses it to determine gameplay[^2].
 Its simple enough with a move-turn, loop to manipulate a sequence of vectors to steer a random walk in a particular direction.
 Parameterising the length of the vectors and size of change in orientation, we can create a more or less linear path to represent the place where two parts of the world's crust are moving together or apart.